deathworlders/online/content/books/deathworlders/chapter-49-division.md

 ***Vemik Sky-Thinker***

 *“Atwa!
-Atwa!*
+Atwa!""*

-The little one had learned how to call for her mother while he was gone, and it was the best homecoming Vemik could have asked for.
-It meant they’d be Naming her, soon.
+The little one had learned how to call for his mother while Vemik was gone, and it was the best homecoming Vemik could have asked for.
+It meant they’d be Naming him, soon.

-Too bad the reason she was calling for her mother was because she wasn’t so happy at being held by her father.
+Too bad the reason he was calling for his mother was because he wasn’t so happy at being held by his father.
 Oh well.
-She’d get to know him better in time.
+There’d be plenty of time for them to get to know each other.

 For now, it was good to be back among his tribe.
 Earth had been fun, but confusing in more ways than he could count.
 He’d go over a lot of it with Professor Daniel later on.